Segment Reporting and Geographical Concentration

 Expenses

 Revenue is attributed to geography based upon the country in which the software license is used, or maintenance and services are delivered.
-The Company's single reportable segment recorded customer revenue from the following geographical areas:
+The Company's single reportable segment recorded customer revenue from the following geographical areas for the years ended December 31, 2024 and 2023:

 December 31,